How To Get Around Thailand

 The Chao Phraya River runs through the heart of the city, and public river boats are a surprisingly scenic way to reach famous temples and historic districts.

-Traveling Between Major Cities
+Traveling Between Cities:

 Thailand is a long country stretching over 1,500 kilometers from north to south, but getting between destinations is straightforward.